daleao/sdv/Ligo/Modules/Rings/README.md

 ## Infinity Band

-In Vanilla, the Iridium Band is an instant 3-rings-in-1 which can also be forged to get a 4-rings-in-1.
+In vanilla, the Iridium Band is an instant 3-rings-in-1 which can also be forged to get a 4-rings-in-1.
 It completely triviliazes Glow Rings, Magnet Ring and even the brand new Glowstone Ring, introduced in patch 1.5.
 This module aims to solve all of these issues while also alluding to everyone's favorite cinematic universe.

 The iridium Band is completely overhauled.
 Initially, a newly crafted Iridium Band will grant no effects at all.
 Only with access to the Forge will you be able to awaken its true form, infusing a Galaxy Soul to transform it into an **Infinity Band**.